sergueik/powershell_samples/external/wix/basic-ddrive/README.md

                0 Dir(s)     504,037,376 bytes free
 ```

-when the drive letter used to install the application is a real volume, no error is observed
+when the drive letter used to install the application is a real volume

 ![volume](https://github.com/sergueik/powershell_samples/blob/master/external/wix/basic-ddrive/screenshots/capture-volume.png)

+no error is observed with (un)installing the application to alternate drive letter

 ### Author
 [Serguei Kouzmine](kouzmine_serguei@yahoo.com)